quasarframework/quasar/docs/src/pages/quasar-cli/developing-mobile-apps/build-commands.md

 # ..or the longer form:
 $ quasar dev --mode cordova -T [ios|android]

-# with a specific Quasar theme, for iOS platform:
-$ quasar dev -m cordova -T ios -t ios

-# with a specific Quasar theme, for Android platform:
-$ quasar dev -m cordova -T android -t mat

 # using a specific emulator (--emulator, -e)
 $ quasar dev -m cordova -T ios -e iPhone-7
 ```

-> **IMPORTANT**
-> You can develop with any Quasar theme, regardless of the platform you are building on (Android, IOS, ...).

 In order for you to be able to develop on a device emulator or directly on a phone (with Hot Module Reload included), Quasar CLI follows these steps:
 1. Detects your machine's external IP address.
 If there are multiple such IPs detected, then it asks you to choose one.
 If you'll be using a mobile phone to develop then choose the IP address of your machine that's pingable from the phone/tablet.